+An employee who fraudulently obtains CFRA leave from an employer is not entitled to any of the job protections afforded by CFRA.
 An employee who fraudulently obtains or uses CFRA leave from an employer is not protected by CFRA's job restoration or maintenance of health benefits provisions.
 An employer has the burden of proving that the employee fraudulently obtained or used CFRA leave.